mvdh7/calkulate/README.md

 data.alkalinity  # <== here are your alkalinity results
 ```

-For more detail, see [the online documentation](https://calkulate.readthedocs.io/en/latest/).
+For more detail, see [the online documentation](https://mvdh.xyz/calkulate/).

 ## About

-Calkulate is being developed primarily by [Dr Matthew P. Humphreys](https://mvdh.xyz) at the Royal Netherlands Institute for Sea Research ([NIOZ, Texel, the Netherlands](https://www.nioz.nl/en)).
+Calkulate is being developed primarily by [Dr Matthew P. Humphreys](https://www.nioz.nl/en/about/organisation/staff/matthew-humphreys) at the Royal Netherlands Institute for Sea Research ([NIOZ, Texel](https://www.nioz.nl/en)).

-While its results should be reliable, the package is still a work-in-progress intended primarily for the developers' own use, and not everything is documented.
-You are therefore strongly encouraged to get in touch if you're using it.
-Contributions are welcome!

 ## Citation